ian-nai/NLP-on-Daumal/README.md

 * make_pickles.py - Create the pickle files for uploading to GitHub.
 * visualizations.py - Code to generate various visualizations of textual data using matplotlib.

-#### Tokenized Sentences
+#### Text Files
-These folders contain text files of the texts tokenized into sentences.
+Contains the original texts of Daumal's two novels: <em>La grande beuverie</em> and <em>Le Mont Analogue.
+Roman d'aventures alpines, non euclidiennes et symboliquement authentiques</em>, as well as text files of the novels tokenized into sentences with stopwords removed.

 #### Visualizations
 Visualizations of textual data in PNG and interactive HTML/JS format.
 This folder may be added to in the future.